Hiring a PPC expert can be challenging, but finding the right one could be your ticket to big wins.

 The cons of hiring a full-service agency include:

-- You may only be interacting with the account manager and not your PPC specialist, which may create delays in getting answers
+- You may only be interacting with the account manager and not your PPC expert, which may create delays in getting answers

 - They may require a larger ad budget than you are ready to spend